ml6team/quick-tips/nlp/2021_11_25_gpt3mix/README.md

-# Text Augmentation using using large-scale LMs and prompt engineering
+# Text Augmentation using large-scale LMs and prompt engineering

 Typically, the more data we have, the better performance we can achieve 🤙.
 However, it is sometimes difficult and/or expensive to annotate a large amount of training data 😞.
 Therefore, proper data augmentation is useful to boost up the model performance.